kghq/RemindAir25/README.md

 Done
 When this is done, smooth the transitions and add some ending.
 Ending will probably be some kind of summary: time spent, number of breaths, or something.
+Done button: if started, end and save session, if not, go to the previous screen

 ### Timer